Responsible Outdoor Lighting: A Whitepaper on the Five Key Principles

 Rationale:

-The color temperature of outdoor lighting has significant implications for both human health and wildlife.
-Cooler, blue-rich lighting (with color temperatures of 4000K and above) has been shown to disrupt circadian rhythms in both humans and animals.
+The colour temperature of outdoor lighting has significant implications for both human health and wildlife.
+Cooler, blue-rich lighting (with colour temperatures of 4000K and above) has been shown to disrupt circadian rhythms in both humans and animals.
 Warmer lighting (around 2700K to 3000K) is less intrusive and more natural for nighttime environments .

-• Color Temperature Selection: Choose lights with color temperatures of 3000K or lower to minimize blue light emissions.
-This can be achieved with LED technology, which allows for precise control of color temperatures.
+• Colour Temperature Selection: Choose lights with colour temperatures of 3000K or lower to minimize blue light emissions.
+This can be achieved with LED technology, which allows for precise control of colour temperatures.

 Benefits: